 The Task Force on Over-the-Counter Derivatives Regulation of IOSCO has prepared this report on post-trade transparency in the CDS market.
 The report follows both longstanding and recent recognition of the importance of post-trade transparency to the regulation of financial markets.
-IOSCO's Principle 35 encourages regulation to promote transparency of trading in securities and derivatives markets.
-The Leaders of the G20 have agreed to reform over-the-counter derivatives markets as a means of improving transparency in those markets and to accelerate the implementation of measures to improve transparency.
-The Financial Stability Board has also recommended that authorities should explore the benefits and costs of requiring public price and volume transparency of all trades.

-The report seeks to analyze the potential impact of mandatory post-trade transparency in the CDS market, for which the Bank for International Settlements estimates \$21 trillion in notional amounts were outstanding at the end of 2013.
-As of November 2014, three IOSCO member jurisdictions have in place legislative and/or regulatory frameworks that require posttrade public dissemination of the price and volume of CDS transactions, including the United States, where the Commodity Futures Trading Commission's mandatory post-trade transparency framework is currently in effect, and Canada and the European Union, where legislative and/or regulatory frameworks have been adopted and are expected to take effect in the near term.
+The report seeks to analyze the potential impact of mandatory post-trade transparency in the CDS market, for which the Bank for International Settlements estimates \$16 trillion in notional amounts were outstanding at end-2014.
+As of July 2015, several IOSCO member jurisdictions have in place legislative and/or regulatory frameworks that require post-trade public dissemination of the price and volume of CDS transactions.
+These jurisdictions include the United States, where the Commodity Futures Trading Commission's mandatory post-trade transparency framework is currently in effect and the Securities and Exchange Commission has adopted a significant portion of its post-trade transparency framework.
+In Canada and the European Union, legislative and/or regulatory frameworks have been adopted and are expected to take effect in the near term.
 In addition, Japan has a legislative framework that requires public dissemination of certain information regarding over-the-counter derivative transactions.

-The report's analysis of mandatory post-trade transparency is based upon a review of a diverse set of information about post-trade transparency.
-Notably, IOSCO conducted an original analysis of publicly available data about CDS transactions before and after the introduction of mandatory post-trade transparency in certain CDS markets in the United States.
-On the basis of this analysis, IOSCO preliminarily concludes that the data does not suggest that this introduction of mandatory post-trade transparency had a substantial effect on market risk exposure or market activity for those products.
-IOSCO also reviewed relevant works of international standard-setting bodies and academic literature and conducted a survey of market participants and other market observers regarding their use of certain publicly available post-trade data and its perceived impact on the market.
+The report's analysis of mandatory post-trade transparency is based upon a review of a diverse set of information about post-trade transparency and the CDS market.
+Notably, IOSCO conducted an original analysis of publicly available data about CDS transactions executed before and after the introduction of mandatory post-trade transparency in certain CDS markets in the United States.
+On the basis of this analysis, IOSCO concludes that the data does not suggest that this introduction of mandatory post-trade transparency had a substantial effect on market risk exposure or market activity for those products.
+IOSCO also reviewed relevant works of international bodies and academic literature and conducted a survey of market participants and other market observers regarding their use of certain publicly available post-trade data and its perceived impact on the market.

 Taking into account this range of evidence and information, IOSCO has identified certain potential benefits and costs to mandatory post-trade transparency, which are described in Part VI of this report.
-In consideration of these potential costs and benefits, IOSCO preliminarily believes that greater post-trade transparency in the CDS market-including making the price and volume of individual transactions publicly available-would be valuable to market participants and other market observers.
+In consideration of these potential costs and benefits, IOSCO believes that greater post-trade transparency in the CDS market-including making the price and volume of individual transactions publicly available-would be valuable to market participants and other market observers.
 IOSCO, therefore, encourages each member jurisdiction to take steps toward enhancing post-trade transparency in the CDS market in its jurisdiction, while recognizing that each member jurisdiction is best placed to judge the appropriate time and manner for enhancing post-trade transparency for CDS that trade in its respective market.
 To deliver anticipated benefits of post-trade transparency and to minimize potential costs, IOSCO jurisdictions may wish to consider certain factors described in Part VII of this report.
-IOSCO welcomes comments on this report, including in particular in response to the questions identified in Part VIII of this report.
+Finally, Part VIII of this report includes a summary of the key feedback received on the consultation version of this report.